pdcastro/oh_so_smart/README.md

 Docker images for convenience, but they need to be executed on the “host OS” (outside the container), as their purpose is to run the container or build and transfer Docker images.

-Run the following commands to copy the scripts from the Docker image to the host OS for execution.
+Run the following commands on the target device in order to copy the scripts from the Docker image to the host OS for execution.

 ```sh
 # Copy the ‘scripts’ folder from the Docker image to e.g. ‘/tmp/’.